 A well known novelist Charles Morgan once said, “There are moments, above all on June evenings, when the lakes that hold our moons are sucked into the Earth, and nothing is left but wine and the touch of a hand”.

 This is the beauty and hypnotizing effects of lakes.
 Bhutan doesn’t have many lakes that are as good as Dungtsho.
 Because more than 70% of lakes in Bhutan are locked in glaciers.
-Go to Dungtsho at least once and experience the reaction of all your senses when your soul become slave to the beauty of such a magnificent creation.
+Go to Dungtsho at least once and experience the reaction of your senses when your soul become slave to the beauty of such a magnificent creation of nature.

 Recommend to read following travel experiences and exciting travel stories from Bhutan:

 - The largest Guru Nangsi Zilnon statue – Travel map to Lhuentse Takila.

 - Dzongdrakha Temple in Paro looks same like Tiger Nest Temple.

 - Dochula Pass – Travel experiences with Indian Tourists.

 - Place to visit in Paro – Chumbu Lhakhang.

 - Travel to Gasa – land of unnatural peaks and hot springs.

 - My simple tips for Thimphu Phajoding Trip.